13

 “It's not that late,” I countered.

-“And who’s going to explain that to my mom?” he replied, finally turning to look at me.
-His tone didn’t change.
-No smirk.
-No exasperation.
-Just that same dry, level voice that somehow managed to sound like an argument and a shrug at the same time.
+“And who's going to explain that to my mom?” he asked, finally turning to look at me.
+His tone didn't change, there was no exasperation.

-I stared at him for a second, searching for something to say that wouldn’t sound petty or dramatic.
+I stared at him for a second, searching for something to say that wouldn't sound petty or dramatic, but nothing came.

 Because I knew he wasn't going to budge.

-And maybe— just maybe— a part of me didn’t want to walk away alone either.
+And maybe, a part of me didn't want to walk away alone either.

 But just as I pulled the door open, I heard the click of the front door unlocking.